 If your fixtures have additional Settings available, a "Settings" column will be shown.
-The Settings column will be available for moving lights, and/or multicell fixtures.

 These settings can be changed by touching the relevant cell using the touch screen.
 Multiple fixtures can be changed at the same time by selecting the fixtures, and then tapping the Settings button at the top of the Settings column.